spring-boot-skeletons/springboot-pmd-gradle-sonarqube/README.md

 ### Plugin Configuration

 * PMD is configured for checking Main files.
 Test files are not configured.
-* "sonarqube" task is configured to publish the results to a remote server (armscodetest101z.prod.jp.local:9000)

 ### Build Procedure
 Command Line: